How it Works

 Referral Program and Reward Tracking

-Every user gets a unique referral link.
-When someone signs up through your link, you start earning rewards from their winning trades.
+When someone signs up using your link, you start earning rewards from their winning trades.
+The math stays simple:

 Polyscout keeps the remaining 0.5%.

-If a user joins without a referral link, Polyscout keeps the full one percent because there is no referrer to reward.
+If a user joins without a referral link, Polyscout keeps the full fee.

-Your referral earnings accumulate in a separate reward balance tied to your user ID.
-You can check it through the /balance command and withdraw it at any time using /withdraw.
-The backend then sends your USDC.e to your wallet on Polygon through the relayer system.
+Referral rewards accumulate in a separate reward balance tied to your user ID.
+You can check this balance using the /referrals command and withdraw it at any time using /withdraw.
+When you withdraw, the backend sends your USDCe directly to your wallet on Polygon through the relayer system.

-This gives every user a way to earn passive income just by promoting the bot.
+This gives every user a way to earn passive income simply by sharing the bot.

 Transparency and Security

-All trades, deposits, rewards, and withdrawals happen on the blockchain.
-You can verify everything by pasting your wallet address into Polygonscan.
+All trades, deposits, rewards, and withdrawals happen on chain.
+You can verify everything by pasting your wallet address into Polygonscan and reviewing transactions directly.
+There is no hidden accounting and no off-chain settlement.

 Last updated